 I've always had a busy life so now time for myself ...
 I have always liked peace and quiet.
 A lot of people don't understand that some people like their own space ...
 I don't get lonely.
-Female, 91, Residential aged care interviewees felt they exercised choice over the frequency and type of activities they participated in.
+Female, 91, Residential aged care

+The preference for one's own company and less that of other residents was accommodated and interviewees felt they exercised choice over the frequency and type of activities they participated in.